 jobs.ac.uk attracts a diverse and highly qualified audience across a range of disciplines.
-Take a look at how this audience breaks down and get insights that can help you successfully advertise your job and PhD opportunities to the right people on our platform.
+Our 2022 report shows how this audience breaks down and offers insights that can help you successfully advertise your job and PhD opportunities to the right people on our platform.

 At a glance

-Of everyone that took part in the survey, 94% had a Degree, Masters or Doctorate, with one in three having over 10 years’ experience.
-Two in five (41%) currently work in senior roles and more than half are working in more junior positions.
-As well as this, 24% of people who took part in the survey who work in higher education are working in a professional services role.
+Of the 8,512 that took part in the survey, 95% had a Degree, a Masters or a Doctorate, with 30% having over 10 years’ work experience.
+55% of academic respondents currently work as lecturers or are in more senior roles.
+As well as this, 31% of people who took part in the survey who work in higher education are working in a professional services role.

-Out of 3,208 people that responded, 86% use the jobs.ac.uk site to find and apply for jobs.
-A further 9% use the site to find and apply for PhD opportunities.
+80% of respondents use jobs.ac.uk to find and apply for jobs.
+A further 13% use the site to find and apply for PhD opportunities.

-Our candidates are highly mobile, with 71% of them reporting that they would consider moving outside their home country for a job or study opportunity.
-The UK, United States, Germany, Australia, Sweden and the Netherlands are the most popular countries people would consider moving to.
+Our candidates are highly mobile, with 83% reporting that they would consider moving outside their home country for a job or study opportunity.
+The UK, United States, Germany, Australia, and the Netherlands are the most popular countries people would consider moving to.

-When looking at incentives, popular reasons for considering opportunities overseas include career progression, experiencing a new culture and research opportunities.
-The main barriers stopping people from moving abroad for a new position were lower salary, safety and security concerns and a lack of support for research.
+When looking at incentives, popular reasons for considering opportunities overseas include career progression, experiencing a new culture and enhancing their career with an international position.
+The main barriers stopping people from moving abroad for a new position were lower salary, leaving friends and family and the cost of living.

 What are jobseekers looking for and why?

-Generally, the jobs.ac.uk audience is either currently employed or still studying, with 93% of them educated to at least a degree level and 81% holding an advanced degree.
+83% of the jobs.ac.uk audience are either currently employed or still studying, with 95% educated to at least a degree level and 73% holding an advanced degree.

-Nine in 10 respondents are looking for full time work and three in 10 are actively searching or willing to consider part time roles.
+Nine in 10 respondents are looking for full-time work and three in 10 are actively searching or willing to consider part-time roles.
 The main reason they are looking to change roles is for career progression.
-When it comes to research roles, 13% of respondents said they are looking for paid research opportunities.
+When it comes to research roles, 10% of respondents said they are looking for paid research opportunities.

 Looking more closely at the type of employment our audience is searching for, over 80% of people who took part in the survey are searching for a job in higher education.
-Three in five are seeking permanent positions, while one in four would consider contract work.
+94% are seeking permanent positions, while one in four would consider contract work.

 What is our audience’s experience level?

-Three in five candidates have more than 10 years’ experience and one in three have more than 20 years’ experience.
-At the other end of the scale, one in 10 are still studying or have less than two years’ work experience.
+30% of candidates have more than 10 years’ work experience.
+At the other end of the scale, 3% are still studying and a further 3% have recently graduated.

 Looking at how our candidates’ experience differs by sector, our audience has a mixed background across Higher Education, Further Education, Public Sector (non-academia) and Private Sector (non-academia), with many having experience across multiple sectors.